 Bites are a less common cause of anaphylaxis than insect stings

-- Mosquitoes and March flies can cause itchy bites.
-However, severe allergic reactions are very rare, even when the swellings are very large and uncomfortable.
+- Anaphylaxis to biting insects is very rare, even when the swellings are very large and uncomfortable.

 - Caterpillars can cause severe irritation from touching their spines, which are attached to venom sacs underneath the skin.
 In rare cases they can trigger anaphylaxis.

-- Ticks (which are arachnids) also bite, Sometimes large local swelling and inflammation can arise at the site of a bite and last several days.
+- Ticks (which are arachnids rather than insects) also bite.
+Sometimes large local swelling and inflammation can arise at the site of a bite and last several days.
 Such reactions are usually due to mild allergy to the tick.
-Severe allergic reactions (anaphylaxis) have also been described to the Australian paralysis tick, Ixodes holocyclus.Severe allergic reactions (anaphylaxis) occur when the tick is disturbed.
-Further iInformation on tick allergy is available on the ASCIA website: http://www.allergy.org.au/patients/insect-allergy-bites-and-stings/tick-allergy
+Anaphylaxis can occur to the Australian paralysis tick, Ixodes holocyclus when the tick is disturbed, so ticks should be freeze dried before they are removed.
+Further information on tick allergy is available on the ASCIA website: www.allergy.org.au/patients/insect-allergy-bites-and-stings/tick-allergy

 - Anaphylaxis following snake bites has also been reported, although these are very rare.